Aneg0707/LTV-category-prediction-Python-/README.md

 Objective

+The data set contains the results of an auto insurance company's marketing campaign to retain customers by offering customers with expiring policies one of four different renewal proposals.

-The goal is to predict the customer LTV of an auto insurance company.
-There are 24 columns of data including LTV, and we want to predict LTV through correlation analysis between the dependent variable LTV and the remaining 23 columns (independent variables).
+The goal is to predict the customer LTV category of an auto insurance company.
+There are 24 variables (14 policy profile variables and 10 customer profile variables)

 _________________________________
 Content: